sebstar2852/SGE/README.md

 # SGE
-SGE is a game engine for 2d games
+SGE is a game engine for 2d games,
 SGE stands for sebstar game engine

 # My Accounts